Teknomancer/nopf/README.md

 * Debug and release builds can be built using makefile switch `BUILD_TYPE=debug` or `BUILD_TYPE=release` passed to make on the command line.

 ## Compiling on Windows
-Setup environment variables before starting a build session using:
+Setup the required environment by executing:
 `%comspec% /k "<path-to-Visual-Studio>\VC\Auxiliary\Build\vcvars64.bat"`

-After the environment is suitable, execute:
+Once environment is setup, build by executing:
 `nmake /F Win_Makefile all`

 #### Dependencies